ajeetraina/dhi-sample-demos/minio/guides/guides.md

 ### Development variant (-dev tags)

-Tags with the `-dev` suffix include debugging and development tools while maintaining the same security posture.
+Tags with the `-dev` suffix include debugging and development tools.
 These images:

 - Are larger: 71.48 MB (amd64) / 67.69 MB (arm64)
 - Include a basic shell (sh) and limited debugging tools for troubleshooting